 Space and comfort

 Reviews indicate that the Big Daddy Deluxe Swag may have a problem with leakage.
 However, it’s important to note that as per the instructions provided with the swag, it must be ‘seasoned’ before use.
+This is the case for all canvas products, regardless of the brand or price.

 This means setting it up, soaking it with water and sponging the water into the canvas.
 Once it’s dry, you will need to repeat the process two more times.
 This causes the canvas to contract and expand multiple times, thus removing any holes caused by the stitching process.

 Knowing that rain was coming the day after receiving mine, I set it up in the backyard, removed the mattress and let the rain do its thing.
-30mm dumped down on it in a short space of time and typical of Queensland weather, the sun came out and dried it all up by late afternoon.
+30mm dumped down on it in a short space of time, and typical of Queensland weather, the sun came out and dried it all up by late afternoon.

 The photo below shows how much leakage occurred in one corner prior to seasoning the tent.
-It wasn’t that much but if you don’t season it, this would of course seep into the mattress and ruin your night.
+It wasn’t that much, but if you don’t season it, this would, of course, seep into the mattress and ruin your night.

-I then hosed it twice, letting it dry in between with no leakage.
-Given the online reviews, I took it a step further and sprayed the canvas with DryGuy waterproofing.
+Given the online reviews, I was still a little paranoid about water leakage.
+So I took it a step further and sprayed the canvas with DryGuy waterproofing.
+Why?
+Because testing it with the hose it nothing like hours of solid rain.
 I like the DryGuy brand as it doesn’t leave a residue or change the texture of the fabric.
-Was this necessary?
-Probably not, but I’ll soon be camping in the snow with two kids so I need to be sure.

 Temperature